5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 #3 Waste Tank Volume

 Interestingly, the majority of outdoor toilets have 4-6 gallon waste tanks.
-Why are all portable toilets so comparable when it comes to waste tank volume?
+Why are all camping toilets so comparable when it comes to waste tank volume?

-#4 Do Portable Toilets Smell?
+#4 Do Campinge Toilets Smell?
 (Key Is Sealed Valve)

 One of the key concerns is that the toilet for camping will smell.
 It’s easy to imagine all those feces macerating and producing an outworld aroma that the whole camp will smell.
 But do the portable toilets really smell?